 By law, the local authority and/or Integrated Care Board (ICB) cannot refuse to go to mediation if you, or your young person, ask for it.
 They cannot make you go to another type of meeting beforehand either.

 It’s really important to involve your child or young person in the mediation if possible.
 Some young people go to the mediation meeting and talk about what they want and need.
+Global Mediation have written a guide to mediation for children and young people.
 If your child or young person does not want to go, or they are not able to, then it’s still important to find out their views and share these at the meeting.

 You can find out more about appealing to the SEND tribunal.